Using the Student Portal is a great way to increase student engagement. It allows students to:

 If you want to email students with their login details or make it possible for students to reset their own password, you'll need to check all students have an email address on their profile.
 This information can be found and any gaps filled in by going to School > Data > Data Quality Dashboard Students > Contact Details > Email Addresses.
 You should add a personal email address, not their guardian's email address.

 Make sure the email address used on a student profile is not also used on a guardian profile to prevent login issues.
-To check all guardians and students have different email addresses, click the link at the bottom of the page to download our check report.
-Then go to the Custom Report Writer and select to create a new Custom Report by importing this file to see students and their Primary Guardians' email addresses.
+To check all guardians and students have different email addresses, click the link at the bottom of this article to download the report template.
+Do not open the template.
+You can then import it into your site by following these instructions: Importing a report.
 You'll need to go to their profiles to make any changes.

 Step 2 - Turn on your Student portal